Yi-Ting Tu

 Advisor: Sankar Das Sarma

-Calculating the Lorenz ratio of graphene with a bipolar diffusive Boltzmann transport theory with disorders and phonon scattering, which provides an alternative explanation for the sharp finite-temperature peak of the Lorenz ratio observed in an experimental paper.
+We calculate the Lorenz ratio of graphene with a bipolar diffusive Boltzmann transport theory with disorders and phonon scattering, which provides an alternative explanation for the sharp finite-temperature peak of the Lorenz ratio observed in an experimental paper.

 Advisor: Sankar Das Sarma